-Cat food contains proteins and fats 'meant for a cat'.
+Cat food contains proteins and fats - meant for a cat welfare.
 They are not healthy for a hound if they get eaten in high levels.

 Dogs are lactose intolerant.
 It is one of the human traits that dogs share, to a degree.
 They rarely have enough lactase enzymes to properly digest dairy foods.
 Try to give dogs lactose-free dairy products instead.

 The following human food products receive cautionary advice from veterinarians.
-Dog experts suggest these items 'are not recommended for dogs'.
+Dog experts suggest these items are not the best recommendation for dogs welfare.

 The following human food products also receive a cautionary warning from veterinarians.